rosalindfranklininstitute/okapi-em/README.md

 `pip install okapi-em[all]`

-Note that to run napari in python 3.7 you will need to use the command:
+Note that to launch napari in python 3.7 you will need to use the command:

 `python -m napari`